-This is just a handful of things to see in Mozart and Beethoven’s old stomping grounds, which also has a wealth of world class museums, with the city’s Museum Quarter being one of the largest in Europe.
-Classical music fans can visit the house Mozart lived in from 1794-1797 at Mozart Haus Vienna, explore musical history at the Haus der Musik or go to the opera.
-Another grand spot in the center is Hofburg Palace if you can’t get enough of lavish palaces.
+This is just a handful of things to see in Mozart and Beethoven’s old stomping grounds.
+Vienna has a wealth of world class museums, as the city’s Museum Quarter is one of the largest in Europe.
+Classical music fans can visit the house Mozart lived in from 1794-1797 at Mozart Haus Vienna.
+You explore musical history at the Haus der Musik or go to the opera.

 We took a day trip to Bratislava from Vienna which is something to consider.
 Bratislava is just an hour by train from Vienna and has a very walkable and enjoyable historic center.

 Founded in 1447, Griechenbiesl is the oldest inn in Vienna.
 Enjoying delicious Viennese fare on their lovely terrace oozes old world charm.
 Famous guests have included Mark Twain, Beethoven, Mozart, Schubert, Strauss, Pavaratti and Johny Cash.